Complete Guide to Keyword Research for SEO

 i) Volume – this is search volume per month

-Volume is the number of times (approximately) a given term is entered per month – meaning searched for by users.
-The level of competition difficulty is directly proportional to the volume – thus the higher the volume, the greater the competition will be because more companies will be targeting it trying to get the business from such a vast base of potential customers.
-Successful and effective rankings for these high volume terms is often much harder to perfect than it is for the lower interest terms, especially for transactional or commercial topcis.
+Volume is the number of times (approximately) a given term is entered per month – meaning searched for by users – each one is a potential target customer.
+The level of competition difficulty is directly proportional to the volume – thus the higher the volume, the greater the competition will be because more companies will be targeting the keyword phrases trying to get the business from such a vast base of potential customers.
+Successful and effective rankings for these high volume terms is often much harder to perfect than it is for the lower interest terms, especially for transactional or commercial topics.

 ii) CPC – the Cost Per Click